learn-co-curriculum/java-code-coverage/README.md

 ## Conclusion

-White-box testing focusing on testing the structure of a program.
+White-box testing focuses on testing the structure of a program.
-Code coverage is a white-box testing technique that measures

 White box testing techniques are based on code coverage, which measures how much source code is executed by the tests.

 This lesson demonstrated how to use IntelliJ's coverage runners for different types of coverage: